dh256git/project27/src/about/index.md

 #### The roadmap explained

 The time between the cornerstone and the first milestone is used to learn, experiment, and set the scene for a scalable project.
-Although one of the key objective at the personal level is to learn web development, expanding the R&D team with a professional web developer who is able to innovate through modern technological solutions, would be desirable.
+Although one of the key objective at the personal level is to learn web development, expanding the Research and Development (R&D) team with a professional web developer who is able to innovate through modern technological solutions, would be desirable.

 The second milestone introduces the project and its stakeholders to each other, updating product requirements, with a business partner on board.
-The PM&BD team is formed.
+The project management (PM) & business development (BD) team is formed.

 The third milestone transfers ownership parts of the product to associate editors, and reviewers are recruited to make up the {{ site.brand }} community.
 Content is heavily influenced by user requirements.